SSWConsulting/SSW.Rules.Content/rules/do-you-optimize-tinacms-project/rule.md

 * **Write custom Tina queries**

-  * You can improve build generation and prevent build crash by creating your own Tina GraphQL queries.
+  * You can improve data retreival by creating your own GraphQL queries

-    Some of the auto-generated Tina queries are not optimized, such as those with nested objects containing redundant data.
+    Auto-generated GraphQL queries are not optimized, as a result, they may include nested objects with redundant data.
 For example, recipes that include an ingredients object, which in turn includes the same recipes again.
-Creating custom queries can reduce the size of objects and improve performance.
+Creating custom queries can reduce the size of objects and improve performance